Genesis1231/eva/app/utils/prompt/instructions.md

 - If the information from action results is enough, form the response and avoid any new action.

 Step 4: Verbal Response:
-- Craft an appropriate verbal response.
+- Craft an appropriate natural verbal response.
 No emojis.
 - If action is planned, inform the user about the action and remove questions in the verbal response.